Reading Time: 5 minutes

 Be a Voice of Reason

 Grief can make human beings do things that aren’t necessarily ‘smart’ or ‘well thought out.’
-Many widows make major life decisions but do so from a place of pain and anger and fear, and these decisions can sometimes have negative financial ramifications.
+Many widows make major life decisions but do so from a place of pain, anger, and fear, and these decisions can sometimes have negative financial ramifications.

 For instance, your sister may suddenly announce she is going to sell the house and move to be near friends in California.
 This may or may not be the wisest decision.
-Chances are it is a decision that stems from not wanting to be constantly bombarded with memories while living in the house she and her husband shared for so many years.
+Chances are it stems from not wanting to be constantly bombarded with memories while living in the house she and her husband shared for so many years.

 Look for Outside Support

 Unless you have also experienced the loss of your husband, the truth is you simply have no idea what your sister is going through.
 But there are widow support groups that can offer your sister a shared journey and perspective.
-Often simply speaking with others who are going through the same thing can be very therapeutic.
+Often, speaking with others going through the same thing can be very therapeutic.

 Be There for Your Nieces and Nephews